Autism Seminars for Families

 Parents and carers will need to complete a registration form in advance, so that the workshops can be tailored to their needs.
 Please call the Autism Berkshire office on 01189 594 594 or email firstname.lastname@example.org for details.

-The sessions, which take place at venues across Berkshire, also offer the opportunity to meet new people and make new friends in your area.
+The sessions, which take place at venues across Berkshire, also offer the opportunity to meet new people and make new friends in the west of your area.
 Evening and Saturday workshops are available for those with work commitments at other times.

-These workshops are funded by the East and West Berkshire Clinical Commissioning Group federations as part of the CAMHS Local Transformation Plan.
+These workshops are funded by the Berkshire West Clinical Commissioning Group federation as part of the CAMHS Local Transformation Plan.